WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 - Do not run all commands at once.
 Parted is a very *delicate* tool, anything you do may cause permanent damage to your device.
 - Do not commit *any* typo with *any* commands.
 Parted is a very *delicate* tool, anything you do may cause permanent damage to your device.
 - Be familiar with command line interfaces.
 Parted is a very *delicate* tool, anything you do may cause permanent damage to your device.
+- When using TWRP, it is normal and expected for the phone to be detected as a Xiaomi phone and for touch to not work.

 **THIS WILL WIPE ALL YOUR ANDROID DATA**